emacsmirror/spell-fu/readme.rst

 - Support a custom command for generating a word list.
 - Support going to next/previous misspelled word.
 - Support affix expansion when calling aspell (some non English dictionaries use this).
-- Support refreshing the word list when ispell updates the personal dictionary.
+- Support refreshing the word list at run-time when ispell updates the personal dictionary *(currently updates require re-enabling the mode).*